top of page

 Updates from the War and Moving Forward

-June 25, 2025 to present
+June 25, 2025

 Life here may look like it’s getting back to normal—the economy is moving again, schools are open—but for the village and Israel, nothing feels normal.
 The war between Israel and Hamas still rages on.
 They are even under threat from missile fire coming from Yemen.
 Every day, soldiers continue to fight in Gaza.
 Every day, there are more who are killed or injured.
 Some of them are graduates of the Children's Village.
 Some are the brothers of the children who live here.
 And because the country is so small, it is only one degree of separation.
 We all know someone and we attend many funerals.